RadioPlanner 2.1 User Manual

 Description Text field to describe Carrier-to-Interference ratio

 To calculate co-channel interference, in the BS sector parameters, set the frequency group of the sector and set the C/I value.
-To calculate interference on adjacent channels, it is necessary to fill in the table of frequency groups with exact frequencies, set the channel bandwidth and C/A value (see section Channel Plan).
+To calculate interference on adjacent channels, it is necessary to fill in the table of frequency groups with exact frequencies and set the channel bandwidth and C/A value (see section Channel Plan).

 Figure 28.
 C/I Downlink ratio using channel plan menu